-While the name of Android version 9.0 still remains a mystery, we got to see a bunch of cool and exciting features.
-This year Google is focused on making our digital lives more calm and organized through Android Pie.
+Now that the name of Android version 9.0 isn’t a mystery anymore, it’s time to see a bunch of cool and exciting features.
+This year, Google is focused on making our digital lives more calm and organized through Android Pie.
 The update rollout has begun for Pixel devices and Essential Phone, and others should follow soon.

 The company is trying to make smartphones adapt to user habits through AI and machine learning.
 The UI has undergone a major overhaul and the Android P now offers you great features to curb your phone usage.